 CPRS has two Category I Patient Record Flags: a Behavioral flag for violent or potentially violent patients and a High Risk for Suicide flag.
-The Office of Information created the Behavioral flag to help VHA properly protect its employees and maintain a safe environment for health care.
+The Office of Information created the Behavioral flag to help VHA properly protect its employees and maintain a safe environment for health care-they also now contain information regarding Disruptive Behavior Reporting System Cases for the patient ('DBRS number' and 'Other DBRS data').
 The High Risk for Suicide flag aims to identify patients who might be at higher risk of taking their own lives.
 The Office of Information defines and distributes Category I flags through national patches and the definition of the flag cannot be edited by local sites.